-- Per each specific question the brand can add a ‘skip’ button to make it optional
+- For each question the brand can add a ‘skip’ button to make it optional

-- If the consumer didn’t respond for X time from the last bot message, the bot will close the survey and report on it accordingly
+- If the consumer does not respond for X time from the last bot message, the bot will close the survey and report on it accordingly

 Typing free text